Share your Open Learning Story with us

 ENGL 1101: Introduction to University Writing

-This course introduces students to the practices of reading and writing in scholarly contexts.
-Students will read and analyze scholarly journal articles from a variety of disciplines.
-They will also develop their abilities to compose in the genres and sub-genres of scholarly writing, including incorporating research and documentation in a grammatically correct style.
+Students explore the practices of reading and writing in scholarly contexts by investigating a chosen topic or issue.
+Students read, critically analyze, and synthesize information and ideas found in appropriate secondary sources and coming from a variety of disciplinary backgrounds.
+They also develop their abilities to communicate knowledge by composing in the genres and sub-genres of scholarly writing, including the incorporation of research and documentation while using a clear, persuasive, grammatically-correct style.

 Learning outcomes

-• Explain the relationship between style and the rhetorical situation of writing.
+• Identify the rhetorical characteristics of scholarly writing.

 Course topics